Terasology/AdditionalFruit/README.md

 # AdditionalFruits
-A set of fruits that grow using the SimpleFarming module.
+A set of plants that grow using the SimpleFarming module.
+This module contains fruits; more plants are contained in the CommonEdibleFlora and [AdditionalVegetables](https://github.com/Terasology/AdditionalVegetables) modules.
 For more information, check out the [SimpleFarming Module](https://github.com/Terasology/SimpleFarming).

 ## Contains:
  * Blueberry